About food recalls

 The Food Act Officer coordinates all recalls with MPI in accordance with strict guidelines.
 MPI must be satisfied that all reasonable steps are being taken to protect consumers.

-The Minister for MPI (Food Safety) can order a recall under the Food Act 1981, if:
+The Chief Executive of MPI can direct a recall under the Food Act 2014, if:

 - MPI believes customer safety is being put at risk